Ghana currency GHS: What every traveller should know

 Complete your payment securely by bank transfer, by card or select to pay cash on collection.

-You’ll receive an instant confirmation email with delivery data and tracking details.
+You’ll receive an instant confirmation email with delivery details and tracking details.

 6. Receive your cash